Nodes: The Building Blocks

 How Nodes Communicate

 Nodes don't call each other directly.
-They send data through Topics — named channels for specific data types:
+They send data through Topics — named channels:

 The sensor doesn't know the monitor exists.
 It just publishes data.
 Any number of subscribers can listen — zero coupling between components.